 “We make a living by what we get, but we make a life by what we give” – Winston Churchill

 So you might be thinking to yourself, “I want to volunteer abroad, where do I start?
 Where can I volunteer?”
 With a wealth of different program options around the world, there are some important factors to consider as you conduct your research and due diligence.
 To find out how best to go about making this decision, I decided to ask one of my closest friends, Cherry Ng.
-Cherry and I have known each other since we were 11, and she has volunteered in South America, the Philippines and Cambodia so far; she now works at Room to Read, an amazing organization driving literacy development and promoting girls’ education to ensure that girls complete secondary school in low-income countries.
-Read on for her advice and experience!
+Cherry and I have known each other since we were 11, and she has volunteered in South America, the Philippines and Cambodia so far.
+Over the past 5 years, Cherry has worked at Room to Read, an amazing non-profit organization driving literacy development and promoting girls’ education to ensure that girls complete secondary school in low-income countries.
+Read on for her practical advice and experience!

-Volunteering abroad is truly rewarding and enriching in more ways than one – it helps you to make a difference, broadens your perspective on a whole new level, fuels your personal growth, appreciate a different culture, to be grateful for the little things in life and last but not least, learn to step out of your comfort zone and embrace a new lifestyle in a completely different environment!
+Volunteering abroad is truly rewarding and enriching in more ways than one, and can under the right circumstances help to make an impact and difference in the communities you work in.
+As an aside, it can also broaden your personal perspective on a whole new level, fuel your personal growth, deepen appreciation for a different culture, and force you to step out of your comfort zone and embrace a new lifestyle in a completely different environment.

 1. What are your intentions, goals and expectations for volunteering abroad?